vaibhavdesai137-bootstrap4-projects/bs4-modern-landing-page-app/README.md

 * Some uses of **pull-*-right** and **pull-*-left** classes
 * The above classes make life SOOOO easy for writing responsive templates

-Note: Koala used for SCSS file processing
+Note: Koala used for SCSS file processing on Mac